vinhnx/vintage/README.md

 ## Help, feedback or suggestions?

-Feel free to contact me on [Twitter](https://twitter.com/vinhnx) for discussions, news & announcements about Sugar & other projects. :rocket:
+Feel free to contact me on [Twitter](https://twitter.com/vinhnx) for discussions, news & announcements & other projects. :rocket: